Samsung Galaxy S20 begins shipping March 6

 Like the Galaxy S10 series before it, the Galaxy S20, S20+, and S20 Ultra 5G run One UI 2.1, Samsung’s redesigned overlay atop Android 10.

 Samsung teamed up with Google to optimize Google Duo video calls on the S20 series, the companies said — you’re able to chat with up to eight friends at a time in 1080p quality.
 Samsung and Netflix collaborated on exclusive content for S20 users, which is accessible through the Samsung Daily app and Bixby as well as Finder.
-Later this spring, Microsoft, will launch a Forza series spinoff — Forza Street in the Galaxy Store.
+Later this spring, Microsoft will launch a Forza series spinoff — Forza Street — in the Galaxy Store.

+The Galaxy S20 series is also the first non-Google device to support Live Caption, which uses a combination of three AI models to transcribe speech from any media in real time.

 OneUI 2.1 brings with it quality-of-life improvements like a screen recorder with controls that let you adjust the resolution, record external and internal microphone audio, and more, in addition to an enhanced dark that works with a wider selection of apps and time-based triggers.
 In other news, One UI 2.1 adopts the iOS-like navigation gestures introduced in Android 10, including a one-handed mode that can be accessed with a swipe down on the gesture bar.